TobiasOBrien/CS-499/index.md

 For the past 7 years of my career, I have been a manager of many different types of teams.
 My first teams were operational in nature and carried the responsibility of stability and reliability for their particular focus area.
 I learned so much during this time around the importance of building stability in upfront and the ITSM processes related with IT.

 For the past 3 years I have been managing Software Engineer teams with subject matter experts in the Infrastructure and Software development space.
-I have learned so much from my team and through self-study, peer support, and the Computer Science program I have learned so my about Software Delivery Lifecycle.
+I have learned so much from my team and through self-study, peer support, and the Computer Science program I have learned so much about Software Delivery Lifecycle.

 ## SNHU Computer Science Program Experience